*This post about financial planning for nurses contains affiliate links. You can find my disclosure page here.

 3. Contribute the maximum possible amount of your paychecks to your loans.

-In order to pay off your student loan debt fast you have to get aggressive.
+In order to get rid of student loan debt fast, you have to get aggressive.
 This means that you need to contribute the maximum possible amount that you can towards your nursing school loan debt.

 4. Find your motivation.